alejoortizd/simple_shell/README.md

 Simple_shell has an open source license [Open Source Definition](https://opensource.org/osd) — in brief, they allow software to be freely used, modified, and shared

 ## Acknowledgments
+Big thanks to Michelle Molina, Arturo Victoria and Gonzalo Gomez for helping us.